- Homosexuality

 Persons under EIGHTEEN (18) years of age will not be able to access the interventions and treatments referred to in this article.

-Legal recognition of non-binary gender in Mendoza is unknown.
+Legal recognition of non-binary gender in Mendoza is recognized.

 Intersex infant surgery in Mendoza is not banned.